webix-hub/docs/data/api/refs/datarecord.md

 <div class='h2'>Properties</div>

 {{api
-- api/link/datarecord_data_config.md - an inline dataset that data to the component will be load from.
+- api/link/datarecord_data_config.md - JavaScript array containing data for the component
-- api/link/datarecord_datafeed_config.md - the url that the component will use to reload data during binding
+- api/link/datarecord_datafeed_config.md - the URL that the component will use to reload data during binding
 - api/link/datarecord_datatype_config.md - the type of loaded data
 - api/link/datarecord_id_config.md - the component ID
 - api/link/datarecord_on_config.md - allows attaching custom handlers to inner events of the component
-- api/link/datarecord_url_config.md - the url the component will use to load data after its initialization }}
+- api/link/datarecord_url_config.md - the URL the component will use to load data after its initialization }}